tdonker/domain-driven-design-links/boundedcontextquotes.md

 * p128: There are two aspects of a problem domain that you can use as a guide to **identifying bounded contexts** — terminology and business capabilities.
 * p129: A **single team** should be responsible for a bounded context, whether that crosses one or many applications or departments.
 So structure teams around bounded contexts; form product and services groups rather than trying to mirror the departmental structure of the business.
 Ensure that teams are **responsible for a bounded context from presentation through domain logic and to persistence.**
 * p131: **Unlike a subdomain**, a bounded context is a concrete technical implementation that enforces boundaries between models within an application.
 Bounded contexts exist in the solution space and are represented as explicit domain models in a context.
 * p136: There are **no rules for defining** the boundaries of a model and therefore bounded contexts.
 Instead you should base bounded contexts around linguistic boundaries, team organization, subdomains and physical deployments.
+* p157:  Ideally a bounded context should have its **own database**.
+* p157: **Applications** can be composed of **more than one** bounded context.
+* p157: However, some people believe that the boundary of a bounded context should extend to the presentation layer.
+Udi Dahan’s business component gives the bounded context the responsibility for owning specific regions of the **user interface**.
 * continue p148